aytimothy/RealityVirtualVirturalizer/docs/documentation.md

 ### IMU <a name="imu"></a>

+An IMU, or Inertial Measurement Unit, is a device that allows us to determine the angular and linear (rotational and displacement) movement of any object the sensor is attached to.
+This allows us to translate and rotate the Lidar readings so that they are in the correct positions in the world when we do raycast calculations.

+A manometer allows us to get our orientation by using the magnetic poles on the planet; like a digital compass.

 ### Camera <a name="camera"></a>
 The quality of the camera is not a concern.
 All that is required from the camera is the ability to capture colour data from the world using its photoreceptors.

+The image below shows how coloured images are simply stored as arrays of pixels.
+Each pixel has 3 channels; red, green and blue.
+The range of these intensity values is 0-255.
+For example, orange is stored as (255,165,0).

 <img src="https://github.com/aytimothy/RealityVirtualVirturalizer/blob/master/docs/img/imagepixelarray.png" alt="Images Stored as Pixels" width="400"/>

+We need this camera data to be able to perform image stamping once the mesh has been constructed.

+Raw pixel data is sent from the webcam to `framewriter.py` and encoded into a `Frame`.

 ## Software <a name="software"></a>
 The aim of this project was to use commonly used software, to ensure that people trying to replicate the project have as many resources as possible.